-3.10.06: Is tail water (run-off water including hydroponics) used in the operation?
+3.10.06: Are tail water (run off water) systems, including hydroponics, used in the growing operation?
 What is this water source used for (e.g., irrigation, crop protection sprays, fertigation, frost/freeze protection, cooling, dust abatement, etc.)?
 What type of irrigation methods are used (e.g., micro-irrigation, drip, overhead, flood irrigation, furrow irrigation, seepage irrigation, hydroponic (specify type))?
+Does the water come into contact with the edible portion of the crop?
 Total points 0: Information gathering question.
-Tail water return systems, including hydroponics, catch spilled or runoff water and pump the water back to the top of the field/growing area.
+Tail water return systems, including hydroponics, catch spilled or runoff water and pump the water back to the top of the field.

-3.10.06a: Are generic E. coli tests conducted on the water (taken from the closest practical point of use) at the required and/or expected frequency?
+3.10.06a: Are generic E. coli tests conducted on the water (taken from the closest practical source of use) at the required and/or expected frequency?
 A ZERO POINT (NONCOMPLIANCE) DOWN SCORE IN THIS QUESTION RESULTS IN AUTOMATIC FAILURE OF THIS AUDIT.